What Is Usually the Most Common Water Heater Problem?

 Sediment buildup doesn’t just happen overnight.
 In central Oklahoma, where water hardness levels frequently exceed 200 parts per million, a water heater can accumulate significant sediment in just 12-18 months without proper maintenance.
 The minerals in our water supply are particularly aggressive, which is why we at Triple Play Home Services recommend annual flushing for most Edmond-area homes—and sometimes more frequently if you’ve noticed signs of hardness like soap scum or scale on fixtures.

-How Sediment Buildup Damages Your Water Heater
+How Does Sediment Buildup Damage Your Water Heater?

 The sediment layer causes multiple problems that homeowners often experience as separate issues.
 First, it forces your water heater to work harder and longer to heat water, increasing your energy bills by 20-40%.
 You’ll notice lukewarm showers or running out of hot water faster than usual.
 Second, the sediment traps heat against the tank bottom in gas water heaters, causing the metal to overheat and weaken, which eventually leads to tank failure and leaks.